 Where the factor is for dogs or for cats, and Activity is 1, 1.2, or 1.4 depending on level.
 The output is given in milliliters and cups (where 1 cup is approximately mL).

 Suppose you have a 10 kg dog that goes for daily runs.
-Select Dog, enter 10 kg, and choose High activity.
-The calculator estimates mL per day, or just over 3 cups.
+Select Dog, enter 10 kg, choose High activity, and leave the temperature at a mild 20 °C. The calculator estimates mL per day, or just over 3 cups.
+If a summer heat wave pushes temperatures to 32 °C, the temperature multiplier boosts the requirement to roughly mL.
+Feeding a 150 g portion of wet food, which is about 70 % water, supplies ~105 mL of that total, reducing the bowl requirement to about 973 mL.
 The table below shows how water needs vary with different weights at the same high activity level.

 Weight (kg) | Water (mL) |